-Without CDD, businesses leave themselves open to fraud as well as fines for non-compliance with AML requirements.
+Without CDD, businesses leave themselves open to fraud as well as fines for non-compliance with Anti-Money Laundering (AML) requirements.
 In juridictions like Cyprus, failure to comply with AML regulations can cost businesses more than one million euros.

 In circumstances posing a low money laundering risk, some regulators allow conducting a simplified check, known as Simplified Due Diligence (SDD).
 For higher-risk situations, businesses may need to perform more in-depth verification called Enhanced Due Diligence (EDD).

-Financial regulators don’t always require every customer to go through standard verification.
+Financial regulators don’t always require every consumer to go through the full verification process.
 SDD is a good solution for low-risk customers, such as well-known public enterprises and individuals with reliable sources of funds.

-SDD doesn’t skip over any of the required CDD steps, but it allows businesses to reduce the time and extent of the verification process.
+SDD doesn’t skip over any of the essential CDD steps, but it does allow businesses to reduce the time and extent of the verification process.
 For instance, SDD can be applied when customers make transactions under 100$.
 But, if they exceed this amount, they will have to go through the full CDD procedure.

-The additional checks within EDD can range from requests for more information to verification of sources of wealth and funds, as well as getting senior management approval before starting the business relationship.
+The difference between CDD and EDD is in the number of checks conducted by companies.
+Additional assessment within EDD can range from requests for more information to verification of sources of wealth and funds, as well as getting senior management approval before starting the business relationship.

-Customer Due Diligence begins by obtaining basic information about the customer.
-The list of required information depends on whether this customer is an individual or a company.
+The list of information required for collection depends on whether the customer is an individual or a company.